 Michigan law also specifies that the officer can require you to take a preliminary breath test to establish probable cause.
 You can refuse this test, but you will be fined.

 Charged with OWI?
 Here are your options.

-With an experienced defense attorney in Michael P. Manley on your side, you'll have multiple legal options to resolve your OWI case.
+With an experienced defense attorney on your side, you'll have multiple legal options to resolve your OWI case.
 One option is to plead down to a charge of "wet reckless;" that is, reckless driving involving alcohol.
 While wet reckless keeps your OWI/DUI record clean, we don't always recommend doing this, for two reasons:

 - If you are subsequently charged with OWI, the wet reckless charge counts as a previous OWI charge for sentencing purposes.
 That is, you will face penalties for a second offense.